-› Nevada has one of the shortest statute of limitations period of the states that allow self-settled spendthrift trusts.
-As to future creditors, the transfer should be protected two years from the date of transfer to the Nevada asset protection trust.
-Although there is a tolling period of six months from when a potential current creditor discovers the transfer, Nevada’s statue outlines ways to lock in the two-year period to apply to even potential current creditors.
+- Nevada has one of the shortest statute of limitations period of the states that allow self-settled spendthrift trusts.
+The transfer should be protected two years from the date of transfer to the Nevada asset protection trust.
+Nevada’s statue outlines ways to lock in the two-year period to apply to potential current creditors.
+Even though there is a tolling period of six months from when a potential current creditor discovers the transfer.